telefonicaid/fiware-cygnus/README.md

 * **OrionHDFSSink**.
 A custom sink that persists Orion content data in a HDFS deployment.
 There already exists a native Flume HDFS sink persisting each event in a new file, but this is not suitable for Cygnus.
 Within Cygnus, the data coming from Orion must be persisted in the Cosmos HDFS in the form of files (a file per entity) containing Json-like lines about the values such entity's attributes have had along time.
 Several HDFS backends can be used for the data persistence (WebHDFS, HttpFS, Infinity), all of them based on the native WebHDFS REST API from Hadoop.
 * **OrionCKANSink**.
 A custom sink that persists Orion context data in CKAN server instances (see http://docs.ckan.org/en/latest/).
 * **OrionMySQLSink**.
 A custom sink for persisting Orion context data in a MySQL server.
 Each user owns a database, and each entity is mapped to a table within that database.
 Tables contain rows about the values such entity's attributes have had along time.
+* **OrionMongoSink**.
+A custom sink for persisting Orion context data in a MongoDB server.
+Each user owns a database, and each entity is mapped to a table within that database.
+Tables contain rows about the values such entity's attributes have had along time.

 All these new components (OrionRestHandler, OrionHDFSSink, etc) are combined with other native ones included in Flume itself (e.g. HttpSource), with the purpose of implementing the following data flow:

 1. On behalf of Cygnus, subscribe to Orion for certain context information.
 2. Receive from Orion notifications about new update context data; this notification will be handled by the native HttpSource together with the custom OrionRestHandler.
 3. Translate the notification into the Flume event format, and put them into the different sink channels (native memory ones).
-4. For each enabled custom sink (OrionHDFSSink, OrionCKANSink, OrionMySQLSink), get the Flume events from the sink channel and persist the data in the appropriate format.
+4. For each enabled custom sink (OrionHDFSSink, OrionCKANSink, OrionMySQLSink, OrionMongoSink), get the Flume events from the sink channel and persist the data in the appropriate format.

 [Top](#top)